chrisarg/Bit/README.md

   ./build/test_offload 100000 0
 ```

+If you are using GCC to compile, use GOMP_DEBUG=1 instead.

 #### NVIDIA Offload Notes

 NVIDIA builds accept `sm_<target>` or `compute_<target>` values.
 The Makefile
 can derive `sm_` values from `nvidia-smi` when `GPU_ARCH` is not supplied, but
-an explicit target is usually easier to reproduce:
+an explicit target specification is nearly always the better choice (e.g. since the underlying compiler support and the driver support for architectures may not be identical):

 ```bash
 make test_offload CC=clang GPU=NVIDIA GPU_ARCH=sm_70